JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

    Its existing sensor connection remains active while Watch prepares.
 2. Watch validates and saves the session, then returns READY without starting BLE.
 3. Phone persists Watch selection, suspends scanning/reconnect/subscription/write paths, and requests disconnection on the BLE queue.
-It does not wait for the disconnect callback before proceeding.
-The final counter snapshot follows that queued suspension, so pending phone callbacks cannot reserve another counter.
+It waits for confirmation that xDrip has released its local connection before proceeding.
+Another app may still hold the physical phone-to-sensor link; this is not a radio-release guarantee for the entire phone.
 4. It snapshots the final counter.
 If that changed during preparation, it refreshes the prepared Watch before sending ACTIVATE.
 Watch persists active selection before constructing the collector and acknowledging activation.